franccoina/franccoina/README.md

 &nbsp;
 ### 📀 &nbsp;About Me

-📍 &nbsp;I am from Colombia, raised in a city called Medellin.
+📍 &nbsp;I'm from Colombia, raised in a city called Medellin.
 You should visit us someday.

-💡 &nbsp;I love exploring new technologies and designing software, from Backend to Frontend.

-🎓 &nbsp;I'm currently studying Software Development at the Instituto Tecnologico Metropolitano.
+🎓 &nbsp;Currently studying Software Development at Instituto Tecnologico Metropolitano and Riwi.io.

+🔎 &nbsp;Flowing from Backend to Frontend!
+I just love exploring new techs and creative fields.

+🌱 &nbsp;In my free time, I pursue Graphic Design and Visual Arts projects as some of my 'hidden' passions.

-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence.
+🧠 &nbsp;I'm on track for learning more about Artificial Intelligence.
 Also into calisthenics.

-🧠 &nbsp;In my free time, I pursue Graphic Design and Visual Arts projects as some of my 'hidden' passions.

 💬 &nbsp;Feel free to reach me out for working on any of your potential ideas... or just for a chat.

-📼 &nbsp;You can send me an email at franccoina@gmail.com.
+📭 &nbsp;You can send me an email at franccoina@gmail.com.
 I'll try to respond as soon as I can.

 📄 &nbsp;Have a look at my profile for more details about me.
 I'm open to feedback, invitations and suggestions!